tanteckfang/tp/docs/DeveloperGuide.md

 **MSS**

 1. User enters the exit command.
-2. AddressBook exits the program.
+2. NUSCoursemates exits the program.

    Use case ends.

 **Extensions**

 * 1a.
 The given command is invalid.
     * 1a1.
-AddressBook shows an error message.
+NUSCoursemates shows an error message.

+        Use case ends.

+**Use Case: UC12 - Sorting NUSCoursemates**

+**MSS**

+1. User requests for a sorted list of students based on a specified sort criterion.
+2. NUSCoursemates sorts the list of students.
+3. The updated list of students is shown to the user.

+   Use case ends.

+**Extensions**

+* 1a.
+The given command is invalid.
+    * 1a1.
+NUSCoursemates displays an error message.

+      Use case ends.
+* 1b.
+The given sort criterion is invalid.
+    * 1b1.
+NUSCoursemates displays an error message.

       Use case ends.

 ### A.4 Non-Functional Requirements